Cougars at Wild: Game Preview

 -

-Cougars Last Game: A 4-2 win in Kamloops over the Blazers on Saturday, Mar.
-1
+Cougars Last Game: A 4-3 win in Wenatchee over the Wild on Wednesday, Mar.
+5.

 -

-Wild Last Game: A 3-1 loss to the Vancouver Giants on Sunday, Mar.
-2
+Wild Last Game: A 4-3 loss to Prince George on Wednesday, Mar, 5

 -

-The Cougars have their sights set on a fifth straight win as they take on Wenatchee.
-A victory tonight would match their longest winning streak of the season (Nov.
-9-22 & Dec.
-14-31) and further solidify their playoff push.
+The Cougars have their sights set on a sixth straight win as they take on Wenatchee once again.
+A victory tonight would make this the longest winning streak of the season and further solidify their playoff push.

 Back on the Road

-With a 14-15-1-0 road record, the Cougars are just one win away from reaching the .500 mark away from CN Centre.
-Associate Coach Jim Playfair emphasizes the importance of these road games as the team battles for playoff positioning:
+With a 15-15-1-0 road record, the Cougars are just one win away from getting over the .500 mark away from CN Centre.
+The Cougars have collected victories in their last two road games.

-"We've been outstanding at home and made it tough for teams to play in our building.
-Now, if we can get our road record to .500 or better, that means we're performing above average away from home-setting us up well for the playoffs."

 In Goal...

-Goaltenders Josh Ravensbergen and Cooper Michaluk have been rock solid during the Cougars' four-game win streak, allowing three or fewer goals in each contest.
-Ravensbergen boasts an impressive 30-11-3-1 record, and with four games in five nights ahead, the coaching staff will have decisions to make in the crease.
+Goaltenders Josh Ravensbergen and Cooper Michaluk have been rock solid during the Cougars' five-game win streak, allowing three or fewer goals in each contest.
+Ravensbergen boasts an impressive 31-11-3-1 record, and with three games in three nights ahead, the coaching staff will have decisions to make in the crease.

 On the Other Side..